haroldship/masters-thesis-knowledge-info/README.md

  - [ ] Method: 4.1 Describe the kernel method of intensit estimation, assumes some data, "if someone has incident location data, they can use this method"
  - [ ] Method: 4.1 mention 2 kernel methods, incidents vs population
  - [ ] Method: 4.2 define lambda := lambda(., .) to show lambda is a function
- - [ ] Method: double integral with (x1, x2) in W as limits
- - [ ] Method: 4.2.1: "in many cases": when & how?
  - [ ] Method: 4.2.5: motivation for centroid
  - [ ] Method: 4.2.5: formulas
  - [ ] Method: 4.3: "and scale it" - example